gongzir1/gongzir1.github.io/_pages/about.md

   - /about.html
 ---

-I’m Zirui Gong, a second-year PhD student in AI Security at **Griffith University**, working under the **TrustAGI Lab**.
+I’m Zirui Gong, a PhD candidate in AI Security at **Griffith University**, working under the **TrustAGI Lab**.
 My research is centered on uncovering security and privacy vulnerabilities in **Federated Learning (FL)** systems, with the goal of improving the resilience and trustworthiness of distributed machine learning.

 Publications